Deducteam/lambdapi/editors/vscode/README.md

-This extension provides support for the [Lambdapi](https://github.com/Deducteam/lambdapi) proof assistant.
+This extension provides support for the [Lambdapi](https://github.com/Deducteam/lambdapi) language and proof assistant.
 See the [User manual](https://lambdapi.readthedocs.io/) to know more about Lambdapi.
-It provides syntax highlighting, go-to-definition, key-bindings for proof navigation, and snippets for inputing common mathematical unicode symbols.
+The extension provides syntax highlighting, go-to-definition, key-bindings for proof navigation, and snippets for inputing common mathematical symbols.

 **Proof navigation**